getsentry/dotnet-assembly-alias/blog.md

               --assemblies-to-alias "Newtonsoft.Json.dll;Serilog*"
 ```

 The `--suffix` should be a value that is unique enough to prevent conflicts.
-A good candidate is the name of the plugin.
+A good candidate is the name of the plugin or some derivative thereof.

-## Path forward

- * MsBuild integration